No Suffering Required

-Acupuncture treats menopause symptoms
+Acupuncture can help address menopause symptoms

 Menopause is not a disease or condition ... it is a natural transition.
 Acupuncture treats symptoms most frequently experienced by women during the menopause including night sweating, hot flushes, back pain, dry skin, mood changes, vaginal dryness, and low libido.

 Acupuncture balances the constitution, regulates the body’s energy and improves circulation.
 By restoring balance to the body, acupuncture can treat the symptoms of menopause safely and effectively.

 What are the symptoms of menopause